bloominstituteoftechnology/Intro-Python-II/README.md

 # Intro to Python II

+Up to this point, you've gotten your feet wet by working on a bunch of small Python programs.
+In this module, we're going to continue to solidify your Python chops by implementing a full-featured project according to a provided specification.

 ## Goals

-* Solidify the Python basics by implementing a simple text adventure game
+* Solidify the Python basics by implementing a text adventure game
+* Get more comfortable writing code that conforms to an (imperfect) specification

-## Summary
+## Tasks

 * Add classes for rooms and the player
 * Add a simple parser that reads user input and performs actions